DiCaprio in Gatsby’s Iconic White Suit

 The suit’s single-breasted jacket has a three-button front that rises midway up the torso.
 He tends to keep the top two buttons fastened while standing, always adopting the pose of a learned gentleman but still looking too highbrow to be natural.
 The jacket also has peak lapels with straight gorges and stitched edges.
 There is a buttonhole through the left lapel that Gatsby surprisingly wears devoid of any actual daisies.

-The jacket’s shoulders are padded with roped sleeveheads that end with 4-button cuffs that match the white buttons on the jacket front.
-A long single rear vent ends at DiCaprio’s waist and is clearly reinforced on the left side to flap over the right.
+The jacket’s shoulders are padded with roped sleeveheads that end with four-button cuffs that match the white buttons on the jacket front.
+A long single vent cuts up the back to DiCaprio’s waist and is clearly reinforced on the left side to flap over the right.

 Gatsby’s hip pockets are slanted with flaps like the traditional country hacking jacket.
 The welted breast pocket also slants slightly inward with a deep space for the pocket square, as seen when he comes in from the rain.
 Indeed, this “iceberg” effect (if you’ll excuse the Leo pun) shows us just how deep the tobacco brown paisley silk handkerchief is stuffed down the pocket.